oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Verifiers MUST go through (at least) the following steps before trusting/using any of the contents of an SD-JWT:

- 1. Determine if holder binding is to be checked for the SD-JWT.
+ 1. Determine if holder binding is to be checked for the use case at hand.
+The decision MUST NOT be based on whether the HS-Disclosures JWT is signed or not.
 Refer to (#holder_binding_security) for details.
  2. Check that the presentation consists of six period-separated (`.`) elements; if holder binding is not required, the last element can be empty.
  3. Separate the SD-JWT from the HS-Disclosures JWT.
  4. Validate the SD-JWT:
     1. Ensure that a signing algorithm was used that was deemed secure for the application.
-Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
+Refer to [@RFC8725], Sections 3.1 and 3.2 for details. `none` MUST NOT be accepted.
     2. Validate the signature over the SD-JWT.
     3. Validate the issuer of the SD-JWT and that the signing key belongs to this issuer.
     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT.
     5. Check that the claim `sd_digests` is present in the SD-JWT.
-    6. Check that the `sd_digest_derivation_alg` claim is present and its value is understand and the digest derivation algorithm is deemed secure.
+    6. Check that the `sd_digest_derivation_alg` claim is present and its value is understood and the digest derivation algorithm is deemed secure.
  5. Validate the HS-Disclosures JWT:
     1. If holder binding is required, validate the signature over the SD-JWT using the same steps as for the SD-JWT plus the following steps:
       1. Determine that the public key for the private key that used to sign the HS-Disclosures JWT is bound to the SD-JWT, i.e., the SD-JWT either contains a reference to the public key or contains the public key itself.
       2. Determine that the HS-Disclosures JWT is bound to the current transaction and was created for this verifier (replay protection).
 This is usually achieved by a `nonce` and `aud` field within the HS-Disclosures JWT.
-    2. For each claim in the HS-Disclosures JWT:
+    2. For each claim in `sd_hs_disclosures` in the HS-Disclosures JWT:
-      1. Ensure that the claim is present as well in `sd_digests` in the SD-JWT.
+      3. Ensure that the claim is present as well in `sd_digests` in the SD-JWT.
          If `sd_digests` is structured, the claim MUST be present at the same place within the structure.
-      2. Compute the base64url-encoded digest of the JSON literal disclosed by the Holder using the `sd_digest_derivation_alg` in SD-JWT.
+      4. Compute the base64url-encoded digest of the JSON literal disclosed by the Holder using the `sd_digest_derivation_alg` in SD-JWT.
-      3. Compare the digests computed in the previous step with the one of the same claim in the SD-JWT.
+      5. Compare the digests computed in the previous step with the one of the same claim in the SD-JWT.
 Accept the claim only when the two digests match.
-      4. Ensure that the claim value in the HS-Disclosures JWT is a JSON-encoded object containing at least the keys `s` and `v`, and optionally `n`.
+      6. Ensure that the claim value in the HS-Disclosures JWT is a JSON-encoded object containing at least the keys `s` and `v`, and optionally `n`.
-      5. Store the value of the key `v` as the claim value.
+      7. Store the value of the key `v` as the claim value.
 If `n` is contained in the object, use the value of the key `n` as the claim name.
     3. Once all necessary claims have been verified, their values can be validated and used according to the requirements of the application.
-It MUST be ensured that all claims required for the application have been disclosured.
+It MUST be ensured that all claims required for the application have been disclosed.

 If any step fails, the input is not valid and processing MUST be aborted.